 A good SAT tutor must able to:

-- Help a student define his/her goals.
+- Help a student define their goals.
 For example: Get into a particular school, reach a specific SAT score, and so on.
 In the same vein, tutors should also guide students in setting “reasonable” expectations.
 Aiming for a perfect SAT score is well and good, but not everyone can do it.

 - Explain answers to students.
 Sometimes, the approach or computation can be confusing.
 Learning how to arrive at the answers, especially in math problems, can be beneficial to a student.
-Most students already understand concepts of biology, chemistry, statistics and so on, but once applied to a real-world question, all the stored knowledge disappears.
+Most students already understand concepts of biology, chemistry, statistics, and so on, but once applied to a real-world question, all the stored knowledge disappears.

 - Teach students how to answer an SAT exam.
 The SAT is a marathon – it takes over 3 hours to answer hundreds of questions.
-Sometimes, students simply fail at managing their time, or prioritizing one section over another section.
+Sometimes, students simply fail at managing their time or prioritizing one section over another section.

-- Adjust study plan according to student progress.
+- Adjust your study plan according to student progress.
 An efficient SAT tutor should determine when a student is improving in a particular area and move on to another.